alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 > Note: The RTSP interleaved mode is supported by an NMOS device as a specific transport to emphasis the TCP nature of this option.
 TCP-based interleaving is often necessary for firewall/NAT traversal.

-The RTSP control endpoints of RTSP Senders/Receivers support the same security features (rtsp versus rtsps, OAuth2.0 authorizations or not) as the IS-05 control point of the associated Senders/Receivers.
+The RTSP control endpoints of RTSP Senders/Receivers support the same security features (rtsp versus rtsps, OAuth2.0 authorizations or not) as the IS-05 control endpoint of the associated Senders/Receivers.

-The media sub-streams of an RTSP session support the same privacy encryption features that non-RTSP streams offer.
+The media Stream and sub-Streams of an RTSP session support the same privacy encryption features that non-RTSP Streams offer.

-The `DESCRIBE` method of an RTSP Sender provides a mechanism for retrieving the SDP transport file that describe the sub-Flows/sub-Streams making the RTSP mux Flow/Stream.
-The SDP transport file media level attribute `a=control:` is used to name sub-Flows/sub-Streams according to the `<role-in-group> <role-index>` rules described in the [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md).
-A session level attribute `a=control:` attribute is used for the aggregated control of the RTSP mux stream according to the `<group-name> <group-index>` rules described in [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md)
+The `DESCRIBE` method of an RTSP Sender provides a mechanism for retrieving the SDP transport file that describe the mux Flow/Stream and sub-Flows/sub-Streams making the RTSP mux Flow/Stream.
+The SDP transport file media level attribute `a=control:` is used to name mux Flow/Stream and sub-Flows/sub-Streams according to the `<role-in-group> <role-index>` rules described in the [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md).
+A session level attribute `a=control:` attribute is used for the aggregate control of the RTSP mux stream according to the `<group-name> <group-index>` rules described in [NMOS With Natural Groups](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Natural%20Groups.md)

 For a non-NMOS RTSP Sender, the use of aggregate and/or individual controls and the URL path of such controls is out of the scope of this document.
 An RTSP Receiver adapts, as a best effort, to the non-NMOS RTSP Sender.

-The SDP transport file of an RTSP Sender using the `urn:x-matrox:transport:rtsp` or `urn:x-matrox:transport:rtsp.tcp` transports is only about how to access, through TCP, the RTSP server of such Sender.
-The client uses the `DESCRIBE` method to obtain information about the media streams available and uses the `SETUP` method to select/configure sub-streams transport parameters.
+The SDP transport file of an RTSP Sender using the `urn:x-matrox:transport:rtsp` or `urn:x-matrox:transport:rtsp.tcp` transports is only about how to access, through TCP, the RTSP server control endpoint of such Sender.
+The client uses the `DESCRIBE` method to obtain information about the media streams available and uses the `SETUP` method to select/configure stream/sub-streams transport parameters.

 ## Use of Normative Language